imani-prog/ToraDentalClinic/Readme.md

 This project is licensed for personal and educational use.
 You are free to customize and build upon it, but commercial use should be credited.

----

-Let me know if you want it customized with your name, GitHub profile, or deployment link.